portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Ports are ranked nationally and internationally, and they are compared in many different ways, i.e. by volume or value of trade, the number of TEUs, tones or cruise passengers, revenues, quays length, or storage capacity.

-  Moreover, the size of a port, in terms of traffic flow, says nothing about productivity, efficiency, or responsiveness to customers.
-These are just some of the criteria that a shipper might consider in evaluating port performance.

   All the ports have statistical information about the activity.
 Relevant data of a port can be:
   - Value of goods passing through the port (euros)